chilicoder/study-wpm-workbook/README.md

 * Session 2
   1. Write the POS.
 * Session 3 (JPPS)
-  1. The entire planning team creates the fi rst-level WBS.
+  1. The entire planning team creates the first-level WBS.
   2. Subject matter experts develop further decomposition, with the entire planning team observing and commenting.
   3. Estimate activity durations and resource requirements.
   4. Construct a project network diagram.